 What's it worth?

-Upload a photo of your Hot Wheels to see what they actually sell for — Treasure Hunts, Redlines, and every mainline release.
+Upload a Hot Wheels photo for a directional resale estimate — Treasure Hunts, Redlines, and every mainline release.

 Clear, well-lit, full item in frame works best.